MohonaMohsin/KindVest-MobileApp/README.md

-# KindVest: Donation and Volunteer System
+# KindVest: Mobile App for Donation & Volunteer Management

 KindVest is a mobile application built using React Native, Node.js, Express.js, and MongoDB.
 It is designed to streamline the process of managing donations and volunteer activities for nonprofit organizations.
 The app provides a secure, real-time platform for donors, volunteers, and administrators to connect and coordinate effectively.